 From Monday to Friday: 10 am to 5 pm

 Saturday and Sunday: 9:30 am to noon

 Let yourself be enchanted by guides in period costumes who will describe how the bourgeoisie in Montreal prepared for Christmas in 1867: how they decorated their homes, what they ate, what traditions they observed, and more!

 What’s more, short videos will explain the origins of the tradition of gift-giving and the history of Santa Claus - before he became a mascot for Coca-Cola!

 At 4 p.m., sample a sweet typical 19th century champagne during a history presentation.

 Hot drinks by the fireplace

 Take a break from the December frenzy and enjoy a hot, old-fashioned drink next to the fireplace.
-Taste wassail (a hot mulled English drink) and the new Victorian Christmas tea, specially created for the historic site, paired with a square of old-fashioned chocolate… All of this with ambient music.
+Taste wassail (a hot mulled English drink) and the new Victorian Christmas tea, specially created for the historic site.
+All of this with ambient music.